-E Visas have become increasingly popular with foreign investors and entrepreneurs, as work visas such as the H-1B have faced increased scrutiny under the Trump Administration’s “American First” immigration policies.
+E Visas have become increasingly popular with foreign investors, entrepreneurs and multinational companies, as work visas such as the H-1B and L visa categories have faced increased scrutiny under the Trump Administration’s “American First” immigration policies.

 The E Visa is a desirable non-immigrant visa because it does not require sponsorship from U.S. citizens or businesses, giving foreign entrepreneurs and investors control over their own destinies.

 E-2 visa requirements include –